SNIPPET LESSON PLAN FOR:

 Description of the Snippet: The scenes show the exterior and interior of a rotating space station.

 There are four fundamental forces in nature: gravity, electromagnetism and the strong and weak nuclear forces.
-However, in every day life it appears that we experience other forces that are none of the above and which are best described by Newton's three laws of motion.
+However, in every day life it appears that we experience other forces that are none of the above, such as inertial forces.
+These are part of Newton's three laws of motion.
 Newton's first law describes inertia and states that "Every object in a state of uniform motion or at rest tends to remain in that state of motion unless an external force is applied to it."
 Thus, when we try to accelerate an object, it will resist, trying to keep its previous state, which is either sitting still, or moving at a certain constant velocity (speed and direction).

 Any change in the motion of an object requires a force and is called acceleration.
 (Newton´s second and most universal law of motion: "The acceleration of a body is directly proportional to, and in the same direction as, the net force acting on the body, and inversely proportional to its mass.
 Thus, F = ma, where F is the net force acting on the object, m is the mass of the object and a is the acceleration of the object.")

 From the point of view of the object being accelerated (or anything sitting on it), the resistance to change is felt as a force in the opposite direction to the force that is being applied to accelerate it.
 Thus, in a car starting to go forward after having stopped at a traffic light the passengers will feel being pushed into the seats, i.e. a force pushing them in the opposite direction to the forward acceleration applied by stepping on the gas.